qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 An easier way to do it is using the :guilabel:`Discover Relations` in :menuselection:`Project --> Properties --> Relations`.
 QGIS will automatically read all relations in your database and you only have to select the two you need.
-Remember to load the three tables in the QGIS project before.
+Remember to load the three tables in the QGIS project first.

 .. _figure_setup_relations: